The following support staff visit school on a regular basis:

 The school paediatrician holds surgeries within school.
 These are for routine medical examinations and for parents to seek advice on medical matters relating to their child at school.

-The school nurse is on site regularly and co-ordinates all health/medical matters and also has curriculum input e.g. personal, social + health education.
+The school nurse co-ordinates all health/medical matters and also has curriculum input e.g. personal, social + health education.
 She is also available by telephone, via the Hub, for advice on health matters regarding the pupils.
 Class staff will pass on messages to all professionals.

 To meet the needs of pupils and families for whom English is a second language an interpreter is used when required.
-In addition, to support Asian families, a bi-lingual assistant is in school every Wednesday.
+In addition, to support Asian families, a bi-lingual assistant is employed by the school.

 Support for staff